 Start by finding the current and future cost of care services in your area.
 The LTC NEWS cost of care calculator will be very helpful.
 You will also find critical information like the availability of Partnership policies, tax incentives and more.
 Click here to find your area.

-The American Association for Long-Term Care Insurance, a national consumer education, and advocacy group, suggests working with a Long-Term Care specialist to help you learn about your options and design and shop for the best coverage at the best value.
+The American Association for Long-Term Care Insurance, a national consumer education, and advocacy group suggest working with a Long-Term Care specialist to help you learn about your options and design and shop for the best coverage at the best value.

 Planning for long-term care revolves around the family.